Lorna Tredget

 Training, qualifications & experience

-I am qualified and have many years experience of working with both young people and adults, within Education settings,, private practice, the NHS and the Third Sector.
+I am a qualified counsellor and have many years experience of working with both young people and adults, within Education settings,, private practice, the NHS and the Third Sector.

 • Post Graduate Diploma in Gestalt Therapy